-At initial recognition, financial assets are classified as either financial assets at fair value through profit or loss, loans and receivables, held-to-maturity investments, available-for-sale financial assets or derivatives designated as hedging instruments in an effective hedge.
-All classifications of financial assets are initially reported at fair value plus attributable transaction costs, except for any financial assets at fair value through profit or loss which are reported solely on the basis of its fair value.

-The trading of any financial assets that requires delivery within a timeframe in line with market regulations and or conventions are recognised on the date of sale or purchase rather than the date of delivery.
+At initial recognition, financial assets are classified and subsequently measured at fair value through profit or loss, at fair value through other comprehensive income or at amortised value.
+All classifications of financial assets are initially reported at fair value plus any attributable transaction costs, except for any financial assets at fair value through profit or loss which are reported solely on the basis of its fair value.
+The trading of any financial assets that require delivery within a timeframe in line with market regulations and or conventions are recognised on the date of sale or purchase rather than the date of delivery.